Merkel to visit Auschwitz for first time

 Merkel will also give a speech during the visit, as well as laying a wreath at the nearby Birkenau camp.

-Merkel has called the Holocaust a "break with civilisation" and has voiced concern about the rise of anti-Semitism and the far right in Germany.
+Merkel has called the Holocaust a "break with civilisation" and has voiced concern about the rise of anti-Semitism in Germany.

 Police figures show that anti-Semitic offences rose by almost 10 percent in Germany last year from the previous year to 1,646 -- the highest level in a decade.